Jadarma/blog/content/posts/2024/0605_TheFutureIsSelfHosted/index.md

 It's a place where you can learn and experiment freely, and be in full control.
 The main thing you'll do is host software services.
-There's a ton of cool stuff you can do, randing from simple NAS and backup utility, to personal VPNs, media streaming, budget planning, and more.
+There's a ton of cool stuff you can do, ranging from simple NAS and backup utility, to personal VPNs, media streaming, budget planning, and more.

 # Why?